About once a week, we get a client demanding that their ex endure supervised visitation.

 Think of it this way . . .

-There are many options when a judge considers supervised visitation.
+There are many types of supervised visitation.

 Finally, these types of visits usually require both parties to make payment each time a visit occurs.